Tripped by Love

 Marco Hernandez is the somber trainer here only to bend my body into shape, but when the perfectly sculpted man holds my son in his arms and smiles, I’m a goner.
 Weak legs.
 Pounding veins.
 Too bad as my brother’s bodyguard, he’ll never look at me the way I crave.
 Too bad I don’t have the time between the café and my baby boy to persuade him otherwise.

-Cassidy O’Neil has looked like an angel from the moment I met her…an angel I can’t touch.
+From the moment I met her, I thought Cassidy O’Neil was an angel…one I absolutely can’t touch.
 Not only because she’s my boss’s sister but because I’m still trying to redeem myself for the sins of my past.
 The tantalizing mirage of “family” she represents will remain just that―a dream-like apparition.

 Until her ex returns trying to claim the son he never wanted, and I’m the one who shows him the door.
 The lie that falls from my lips while trying to protect her threatens the tenacious balance we’ve established.